MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Experiments

-\paragraph{Search Space} We follow the configurations of common DARTS-series search spaces \cite{liu2018darts,xu2019pc,chen2019progressive}.
+For DARTS search space, we follow the configurations of common settings \cite{liu2018darts,xu2020pcdarts,chen2019progressive}.
 There are two kinds of cells: Normal cells which maintain the resolution and channel number; Reduction cells which reduce the resolution by half and double the channel number.
 The reduction cells are set at the 1/3 and 2/3 of the depth of the architecture.
 The candidate operation set consists of 7 operations.
 And we remove most of the manual constraints on the search space as in \cite{bi2020gold}: Each edge can preserve an arbitrary number of operations, each node can preserve an arbitrary number of predecessors, and all the cells can have different structures.
-Moreover, we search for not only the operation types, but also the filter numbers and sparsity patterns in convolution operations.
+Moreover, we search for not only the operations, but also the filter numbers and weight sparsity patterns in convolution operations.

+For MobileNet-like search space, we follow the configurations of SOTA works from the past five years \cite{wu2021stronger}.
+Since our method is primarily based on a typical differentiable architecture search pipeline, we currently cannot directly search for model depth.
+Therefore, we fix the depth at 17 layers, following the architecture discovered by WeakNAS \cite{wu2021stronger}.
+The search space consists of three operations: inverted residual blocks with kernel sizes of $3\times3$, $5\times5$, and $7\times7$.
+Instead of searching for the rigid expansion ratio, we directly optimize the filter numbers.
+Additionally, we explore weight sparsity patterns.

 \paragraph{Hyper-parameters Settings} During the search, we decompose the super-net into three sub-nets according to the feature map resolution, i.e., $n$ is 3, where the later two sub-nets start with the two reduction cells.
-In each sub-net stage, we prune the network until its parameter number is reduced by half.
-The pruning intervals for preceding and current sub-nets, $e1$ and $e2$, are set 6 and 2 respectively.
 The regrowing ratio $r$ is set 0.2.
-In the fine-tuning process, we prune the network until reaching the target model size.
-We also apply the Cutout \cite{devries2017improved} and AutoAugment \cite{cubuk2018autoaugment} techniques, as well as the warm-up technique to train the model weights for 5 epochs before the joint optimization with granularity parameters \cite{xu2019pc,chen2019progressive}.
+In the architecture fine-tuning stage, we prune the network until reaching the target model size.
+To accelerate the search process at each stage, we initialize the thresholds $t_g$ using the minimum value of the current granularity parameters $g$, rather than starting from zero.
+We also apply the Cutout \cite{devries2017improved} and AutoAugment \cite{cubuk2019autoaugment} techniques, as well as the warm-up process of training the model weights for 5 epochs before the joint optimization with granularity parameters \cite{xu2020pcdarts,chen2019progressive}.
 The search process is conducted with a single NVIDIA A40 GPU.
-It takes around 2 days to search on CIFAR-10.
+It takes around 1 day to search on both CIFAR-10 in DARTS search space and ImageNet in MobileNet-like search space.